-When you’re running on the roads, your footsteps and gait are nearly identical from the start of the run to the end.
-But off road, because of the aforementioned challenges, taking shorter strides is one of the trail running tips that can help you run nimbly and avoid tripping—especially going up and down hills.
-As you’re getting started, keep your eyes focused on the trail a stride or two in front of you so your brain and feet can develop an agile rhythm.
-(Eventually that will become second nature, and you’ll be able to look further down the trail or even check out the scenery while you’re in motion.
-But when you’re getting started, keep your eyes on the ground in front of you.)
-Also, carry your arms slightly wider for balance, just as some animals use their tails to keep balance when they run.
+When you’re running on the roads, your footsteps and gait are nearly identical from start to finish.
+But off-road, taking shorter strides can help you run nimbly and avoid tripping—especially going up and down hills.
+Focus your eyes on the trail a stride or two ahead so your brain and feet develop an agile rhythm.
+Eventually, that will become second nature, and you’ll be able to look further down the trail or even check out the scenery while you’re in motion.
+But when starting out, keep your eyes on the ground in front of you.
+Also, carry your arms slightly wider for balance, just as some animals use their tails when they run.

 4. Get the Gear

-While trail running can be just as simple as road running in that all you really need are shorts, a T-shirt and running shoes, there is specialized trail running gear that will definitely improve your experience.
+While all you really need are running shoes, there is specialized trail gear that will improve your experience.
 Trail running shoes offer much better traction, more protection, and greater durability than your road running shoes, lessening the chances of rolled ankles, stubbed toes, and sharp rocks bruising the bottoms of your feet.
 Given that weather can change quickly, it’s wise to carry extra clothing and accessories.
 Depending on the conditions, that might mean taking a lightweight wind shell, a hat, sunscreen and possibly gloves.
-If you’re heading out before dawn or at dusk, carry a small flashlight or a headlamp.
+If you’re heading out before dawn or at dusk, wear a headlamp.

 5. Run Safely

 Running trail has a variety of inherent risks that running on the roads does not.
-So here are some trail running tips specifically about safety: First and foremost, it’s best not to run alone on trails.
-(If you do run alone, carry a phone and let someone know where you’re going and check in with them when you return.)
-The chances of getting lost, getting injured or encountering wildlife increase greatly on the trails.
-(Getting lost is easier than you might think, given that the natural surroundings look so similar at every junction.)
+First and foremost, it’s best not to run alone on trails.
+If you run alone, carry a phone and let someone know your plan and check in after.
+The chances of injury or encountering wildlife increase greatly on the trails.
+Getting lost is easier than you might think, given that the natural surroundings look so similar at every junction.
 Secondly, make sure you know where you’re going.
-Even if you’re starting at a popular trailhead, it makes sense to look at a map and plan a route before you go.
-And take a map with you, whether it’s a paper map or a phone-based map on an app (if you know you’ll have cell service).
+Even if you’re starting at a popular trailhead, it makes sense to look at a map and plan a route.
+And take a map with you, whether it’s a paper map or a phone-based map on an app.

 6. Stay Hydrated and Fueled Up

-As with any kind of run, it’s smart to be well hydrated and well nourished before you start.
-For shorter runs, that might mean just drinking some water before you leave your car at the trailhead.
-For off road runs of 45–90 minutes, carry a small water bottle or lightweight hydration pack and carry an energy gel or some kind of easy-to-stow snack with at least 100 calories.
+As with any kind of run, it’s smart to be hydrate and fuel up before you start.
+On shorter runs, that might mean just drinking some water before you leave your car at the trailhead.
+For off-road runs of 45–90 minutes, carry a small water bottle or lightweight hydration pack and carry an energy gel or some kind of easy-to-stow snack with at least 100 calories.
 For runs longer than 90 minutes, carry at least 20 ounces of water and several gels or small energy bars in a hydration pack that’s big enough to carry a lightweight jacket and other accessories.